Do Aphrodisiacs Actually Work? 9 Popular Aphrodisiacs

 Basil

-This fragrant herb, most associated with Mediterranean cuisine, was once regarded as a symbol of love and fertility and has been used as an aphrodisiac for centuries.
+Most associated with Mediterranean cuisine, this fragrant herb was once regarded as a symbol of love and fertility and has been used as an aphrodisiac for centuries.
 Roman naturalist, Pliny, especially believed that the seeds were even more effective than the leaves.
 Basil is rich in antioxidants and arginine compounds, which act as vasodilators and improve blood flow.
+Where it goes, no one knows…

-Try this recipe for Gnocchi in a Creamy Basil Pesto Sauce.
+Try this Gnocchi in Creamy Basil Pesto Sauce.

 Chillies

-If you can handle the heat try one of these spicy food recipes or check out our chilli guide.
+Think you can handle the heat?
+Try our spiciest recipes and check our chilli guide.

 Chocolate